-Offering users the convenience of Flash Memory multi-programming features, the device also includes a wide range of functions and features.
+The devices are Flash Memory type 8-bit high performance RISC architecture microcontrollers.
+Offering users the convenience of Flash Memory multi-programming features, these devices also include a wide range of functions and features.
 Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.